-If appealing a pre-service denial that is not eligible for external review as outlined below in section 8.14.10, Application and Scope of External Review Process for Benefits Under the Health Plan, you will receive notice of the claims administrator's' or pharmacy benefit manager's decision on the first level of appeal within 15 calendar days of the claims administrators' or pharmacy benefit manager's receipt of your appeal.
-If appealing a pre-service denial that is eligible for external review, you will receive notice of the claim administrator's decision on the first level of the claim administrator's or pharmacy benefit manager's decision on the first level of the claim administrator's or pharmacy benefit manager's decision on the first level of appeal within 30 calendar days of the claim administrator's or pharmacy benefit manager's receipt of your appeal.
+If appealing a pre-service denial that is not eligible for external review as outlined below in section 11.14.10, Application and Scope of External Review Process for Benefits Under the Health Plan, you will receive notice of the claims administrators' or pharmacy benefit manager's decision on the first level of appeal within 15 calendar days of the claims administrators' or pharmacy benefit manager's receipt of your appeal.
+If appealing a preservice denial that is eligible for external review, you will receive notice of the claim administrators' or pharmacy benefit manager's decision on the first level of appeal within 30 calendar days of the claim administrators' or pharmacy benefit manager's receipt of your appeal.

-If appealing a post-service claim denial that is not eligible for external review as outlined below in section 8.14.10, Application and Scope of External Review Process for Benefits Under the Health Plan, you will receive notice of the claim administrators' or pharmacy benefit manager's decision on the first level of appeal within 30 calendar days after the claims administrators' or pharmacy benefit manager's receipt of your appeal.
+If appealing a post-service claim denial that is not eligible for external review as outlined below in section 11.14.10, Application and Scope of External Review Process for Benefits Under the Health Plan, you will receive notice of the claim administrators' or pharmacy benefit manager's decision on the first level of appeal within 30 calendar days after the claims administrators' or pharmacy benefit manager's receipt of your appeal.
 If appealing a post-service claim denial that is eligible for external review, you will receive notice of the claim administrators' or pharmacy benefit manager's decision on the first level of appeal within 60 calendar days after the claims administrators' or pharmacy benefit manager's receipt of your appeal.